-- If the ACA is repealed 62,000 Alaskans would lose health coverage.
+- If the ACA were repealed 62,000 Alaskans would lose health coverage.
 This would be a 53% increase in the number of uninsured.

-- 107,000 Alaskans under the age of 65 living with pre-existing conditions could be denied health insurance if provisions of the Affordable Care Act are repealed.
+- 107,000 Alaskans under the age of 65 living with pre-existing conditions could be denied health insurance if provisions of the Affordable Care Act were repealed.
 That’s 23 percent of Alaska’s non-elderly population.